Number sense in animals: Subitization

-Number sense by taxon
+In other taxons

 Fish

 An approximate number system has been found in a number of fish species, such as guppies, green swordtails and mosquitofish.
 For example, preference for a bigger social group in mosquitofish was exploited to test the ability of the fish to discriminate numerosity.
 The fish successfully discriminated between different amounts up to three, after which they could discriminate groups if the difference between them also increased so that the ratio of the two groups was one-to-two.
 Similarly, guppies discriminated between values up to four, after which they only detected differences when the ratio between the two quantities was one-to-two.

 Rats

 Rats have demonstrated behavior consistent with an approximate number system in experiments where they had to learn to press a lever a specified number of times to obtain food.
 While they did learn to press the lever the amount specified by the researchers, between four and sixteen, their behavior was approximate, proportional to the number of lever presses expected from them.
 This means that for the target number of four, the rats' responses varied from three to seven, and for the target number of 16 the responses varied from 12 to 24, showing a much greater interval.
 This is compatible with the approximate number system and magnitude and distance effects.